 Driving in Geneva

-Driving in Geneva remains popular, despite high parking costs and intense peak-hour traffic, but alternatives like ride sharing are increasingly popular.
+Driving in Geneva remains popular, despite high parking costs and intense peak-hour traffic, but alternatives like ride-sharing are increasingly popular.

-Expats who live further away from the city centre sometimes find that driving is a fast and convenient way of getting around.
+Expats who live further away from the city centre may find that driving is a fast and convenient way of getting around.
 However, new arrivals will have to take into account the parking costs associated with owning a car.

 A more economical option would be to get a Park and Ride subscription with TPG, which allows drivers to park their cars at designated areas outside the city centre and take public transport for the rest of the trip.
-This saves on petrol costs but also saves drivers from the stress of finding parking in the city centre.
+This saves on petrol costs and saves drivers from the stress of finding parking in the city centre.

-Geneva's roads can be tricky to navigate, as one-way streets are common, roads are often narrow and road signs are in French.
+Geneva's roads can be tricky to navigate, as one-way streets are common, roads are often narrow, and road signs are in French.

 Bus and taxi lanes are out of bounds for regular cars.
 Drivers can be quite aggressive and won’t hesitate to honk if someone takes too long to pull off at traffic lights.

 Speed cameras are widely used, so it's important to stick to the speed limit.
 Regular users of the motorway have to purchase an annual vignette from service stations, post offices or cantonal vehicle registration offices.